-Medical tourism is a growing trend amongst travellers.
+Medical tourism is an increasingly growing trend amongst travellers on a gap year.
 If you are considering having any treatment done as part of your travels, then here is everything you need to know before you go.

 This trend is called medical tourism, and it has exploded in recent years into a multi billion pound industry.